 - Butter.
 It’s used traditionally for making pyttipanna.
 So, if you love butter, feel free to use it instead of olive oil.

 - Cream.
-Yep, some add cream when they prepare this potato hash.
+Yep, some add cream when they prepare this Swedish potato hash.
 I’ve tried it — did not like it.
 I feel it makes the dish heavier, but maybe it’s just me.

 FAQ

 The pickled beets act as a ‘palate cleanser‘ between bites — its acidity cutting through the slight fattiness of the dish.
-Absolutely delicious!

 See how easy it is to make pyttipanna at home?
 Give it a try this week, and let me know what you think! 🙂